fp7mplane/protocol-ri/doc/protocol-spec.md

 ## mPlane over HTTPS

-The default transport protocol for mPlane messages is HTTP over TLS with mutual authentication.
+The default session protocol for mPlane messages is HTTP over TLS with mutual authentication.
 An mPlane component may act either as a TLS server or a TLS client, depending on the workflow.
 When an mPlane client initiates a connection to a component, it acts as a TLS client, and must present a client certificate, which the component will verify against its allowable peers before proceeding; and the component acts as a TLS server, and must present a server certificate, which the client will verify against its allowable peers before proceeding.
 When an mPlane component initiates a connection to a client (or, more commonly, the client interface of a supervisor), this arragmenent is reversed: the component acts as a TLS client, the client as a TLS server, and mutual authentication is still mandatory.

 For components with simple authorization policies, the ability to establish a connection may imply authorization to continue with any capability offered by the component.